 Jacob Penrod maintains a general civil practice.
 He regularly handles civil litigation and contractual matters for individuals and businesses throughout the Shenandoah Valley.
 Jacob is a creative, detail-oriented litigator, negotiator and problem solver who has helped his clients resolve numerous challenging and complex cases.

 Law Practice Experience

-Jacob began his legal career as a paralegal at Hoover Penrod in 1998, before attending law school at Washington and Lee University.
-While in law school, he interned with the NAACP Legal Defense and Education Fund in Washington, D.C. (through the Oliver White Hill Foundation) in 2001, and with the Chesapeake Bay Foundation in Richmond, Virginia in 2002.
-After law school Jacob clerked for the Judges of the Rockingham County Circuit Court.
+Jacob began his legal career as a collections and real estate paralegal at Hoover Penrod PLC in 1998.
+While in law school, he interned with the NAACP Legal Defense and Education Fund in Washington, D.C. (through the Oliver White Hill Foundation), and the Chesapeake Bay Foundation in Richmond, Virginia.
+After law school, Jacob clerked for Judges Jim Lane and John McGrath of the Rockingham County Circuit Court.
 He has been in private practice with Hoover Penrod PLC since 2004.

-Jacob is Presient of the Harrisonburg-Rockingham Bar Association and a member of the Virginia State Bar.
+Jacob is a past President of the Harrisonburg-Rockingham Bar Association and a member of the Virginia State Bar.
 He served on the Board of Trustees for Brain Injury Connections of the Shenandoah Valley (BICSV) from 2012 to 2018, and was President of the Board from 2015 to 2018.
 During that time he founded and helped to develop BICSV's annual fund-raising and awareness event: the Zombie Run for Brains.
 He continues to be active with for BICSV as an advisor.
 Jacob served on the Board of Directors for Big Brothers Big Sisters of Harrisonburg - Rockingham County from 2005 to 2011.

-While not at work, Jacob can be found with his wife and pre-shcool-aged son causing havoc around the city of Harrisonburg.
+While not at work, Jacob can be found with his wife and young son causing havoc around the city of Harrisonburg.
 Jacob is an avid soccer player, and he co-founded the Shenandoah Valley Adult Soccer Master’s League.
 He enjoys collecting records and repairing, restoring and playing coin-operated arcade games and pinball machines.
 His high score on Donkey Kong is 536,700 (which isn't too shabby in case you were wondering).